Mala Strana Lesser Town District – Prague One

 From a religious aspect, the most well known is probably the Church of Our Lady Victorious which contains the Infant Jesus of Prague.
 An absolute magnet for Catholics visiting the city.

 Apart from the churches, the other attractions are largely parks and gardens.
 The Wallenstein Gardens are the most famous of the set piece gardens in Mala Strana.
 Close to the Wallenstein Gardens (actually on the other side) you’ll find the entry to the Landscaped Gardens which cover the steep part leading up to the castle walls.
 The lesser known is the Vrtbovska Garden accessed from Karmelitska (next to the U Maleho Glena bar).
 Note that if you are staying at the back of the Aria Hotel then you have these gardens as your view.
-Finally for the parks and gardens you’ll walk through Kampa Park at some point.
-Although not much in the park itself, it does allow access to the riverside.
+Finally for the parks and gardens you’ll walk through Kampa Island at some point.
+Although not much in the park itself except the Kampa Museum, it does allow access to the riverside.

 The part of Mala Strana closer to the Manes Bridge lets you get right down to the riverside so bring some bread so you can feed the swans.